‘Poo poo head’: Indiana State Police Twitter account hacked - NewsBreak

 ‘Poo poo head’: Indiana State Police Twitter account hacked

-INDIANAPOLIS ( WXIN ) — Some saw odd posts coming from the @IndStatePolice Twitter account Saturday afternoon, but it was not actually from Indiana State Police officers.
+INDIANAPOLIS ( WXIN ) — If you saw some odd posts coming from the @IndStatePolice Twitter account Saturday afternoon, it was not actually from Indiana State Police officers.

 “I don’t like that that was poo poo head I don’t like that” a post from ISP’s account, which was a quote retweet of a Wall Street Journal article on actor Sean Penn, said.
 A screenshot of the now deleted Tweet is shown below.